tomgxz/Kraken/REPORT.md

 ##### Luke, Student
   1. Technical experience
-  > I mainly program in C (and sometimes Java), having learnt them while doing computer science.
+  > I mainly program in C (and sometimes Java), having learnt them while studying Computer Science.
 I've used web languages quite a lot.

   2. Creating your own websites
   > I find it fun to create websites with crazy premises in my free time.
 It helps me expand my knowledge and skills.
 Each one is better than the last.
-Recently I've been trying to implement more usability and accessibility requirements into the websites that I create, such as contrast ratios and ARIA tags.
+Recently I've been trying to implement more usability and accessibility requirements into the websites that I create, such as using contrast ratios and ARIA tags.

   3. Existing website builders
   > I haven't really looked into website builders that much, as I get more enjoyment from building them myself - it's more of a hobby than a serious thing, and you have to pay for most builders.
 I have taken a look at Bootstrap before, which is quite powerful.

   4. Ideal features
   > Well, you start with the drag-and-drop, and build from there.
 You want an easy way to position and reposition elements throughout the site - the ability to reorganise everything is really important.
 Styling customisability, so global styles and then the ability to change individual elements as well.
 Custom CSS and JS could also be a cool idea, but you'd need to look out for people putting in malicious code.
 Various templates that people can choose from are always a good idea, along with tags and filters for them.
-And accessibility: automatically assigning ARIA tags so that the user doesn't have to do it, checks to make sure the colours are high contrast enough, screen reader support.
-I'd be happy to help you with getting that stuff correct.
+And accessibility: automatically assigning ARIA tags so that the user doesn't have to do it, checks to make sure the colours are high contrast enough, and screen reader support.
+I'd be happy to help you with getting all that stuff correct.

   5. Programming methods